-Dying at home is a different experience to that of institutions.
+Dying at home is a different experience to that of medical institutions.
 You are more in control of what is happening to your relative and for taking care of your own comforts too.
 You will also have the support of Macmillan Nurses if your relative is dying of a terminal illness.
 Due to the nature of their work, hospices and nursing home have better facilities for relatives of the dying.
 However, this is not the case in hospitals.

 Hospitals are bustling, noisy places which deal in helping people to get well.
 There are few or no facilities for relatives who spend extended periods of time with a dying person.
 You may be lucky enough for your relative to be put into a side-room.
 Insist on this if you can.
 Otherwise, your relative will be put in the main part of the ward.